6 Common Condom Mistakes You Might Be Making

 - Each time the genitals are in contact, a condom should be present

 'We did use protection, then how come she conceived?'

 This is that one single question that most couples ask when an unexpected pregnancy takes place.
-Yes the fact that condoms are effective only 97% of times is there; there can still be chances that these problems occurred due to improper use of condoms.
+Yes, the fact that condoms are effective only 97% of times is there; there can still be chances that these problems occurred due to improper use of condoms.
 Not only pregnancy, condoms are your guard against STDs as well.
-But what's the point of using them if you do not know how to use them.
-Research shows three on four men are making condom mistakes.
+But what's the point of using them if you do not know how to use them?
+Research shows three in four men are making condom mistakes.